Data Sources

 });

-However, using layers is not a requirement.
+When using server-side widgets, having a layer is not a requirement.
 You can specify your source and build your widget without any additional layers.
 This is a powerful pattern to expose additional insights, use global datasets for filtering while rendering aggregated datasets, or simply to achieve advanced use cases.

 import {vectorTableSource} from 'carto-api-client';